REYHAN6610/SpamWhatsapp/README.md

 # 📱 Spam Whatsapp No Banned

-Welcome to **My Awesome Project**! 🚀 Script ini hanya untuk main² saja jangan anggap serius oke,Script ini mengunakan Node Js Untuk menjalankan nya
+Welcome to **My Awesome Project**! 🚀 This script is just for fun, don't take it seriously, okay?
+This script uses Node Js to run it.

 ---